peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### CanFitInInt32
     @Deprecated public boolean CanFitInInt32() Deprecated.
-Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &amp;&amp;cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.
+Instead, use.CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &amp;&amp;cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.